Traditional Japanese Culture

 The National Bird of Japan | Pheasant

 The national bird of Japan is the green pheasant, named 'Kiji' in Japanese.
 It was declared the National Bird in 1947.
-The Kiji has been featured in many legends, mythology, poetry, and paintings, and it is very famous throughout the world.
+The Kiji has been featured in many legends, mythology, poetry, and paintings.

 National Flag of Japan | Culture Guide

-The national flag of Japan is officially called 'Nisshoki', which means 'Flag of the Sun symbol', although colloquially it is known as 'Hinomaru' which means 'Circle of the Sun', and it is the most important symbol of Japan.
+The national flag of Japan is officially called 'Nisshoki', which means 'Flag of the Sun symbol', although colloquially it is known as 'Hinomaru' which means 'Circle of the Sun'.
+It is the most important symbol of Japan.

 The National Flower of Japan | Culture Guide